REMOVAL DEFENSE ATTORNEY (SAN JOSÉ, CA)

 In terms of benefits, we offer Kaiser medical (Silver plan) and dental insurance, up to $800 in health reimbursements (for things like glasses or co-pays), and a socially responsible Simple IRA plan with a 2% employer contribution.
 We pay for state bar and other professional membership fees.
 Our vacation benefits start at 15 days in the first year and increase with tenure.
 We also close our office for 13 holidays a year.

 The start date of this position is flexible but must be by December 2019.
 Applications will be accepted on a rolling basis.
-We will start evaluating applications on April 1, 2019.
-Please submit a cover letter, resume, writing sample, copy of your law school transcript, and three references to email@example.com.
+We started evaluating applications on April 1, 2019.
+However, we welcome additional applications and will continue to schedule interviews with new applicants until this posting is removed.
+Please submit a cover letter, resume, writing sample, copy of your law school transcript, and three references to firstname.lastname@example.org.
 In your cover letter, please answer the following two questions: 1) How does immigration directly impact you or your family; 2) What experiences do you have with collectively run organizations, or what draws you to a non-hierarchical organization?
 Please indicate “South Bay Attorney Application” in the subject line of your email.

 We encourage immigrants and those directly impacted by Pangea’s work to apply.